jlpteaching/ECS154B/lab1/lab1.md

 ```

 This runs a very simple RISC-V application that has a single instruction: `add`.
-You can find the code for this program in `src/test/resources/risc-v/add1.riscv` and it's shown below.
+You can find the code for this program in `src/test/resources/risc-v/add1.riscv` and below:

 ```
   .text